birkir/prime/docs/features.md

 # Comparison of features

-This is a comparison table of the top headless GraphQL CMS
+This is a comparison table of the top GraphQL headless CMS's

 | | Prime | Prismic | Contentful | Strapi
 |--|--|--|--|--|